Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Key changes

-If passed, amendments to the Education Act would require school authorities and independent early childhood services (ECS) operators to:
+Amendments to the Education Act will require school authorities and independent early childhood services (ECS) operators to:

 By moving existing screening requirements from policy into legislation and adding a new obligation to report results to parents, the government is reinforcing its commitment to building students' foundational skills, enhancing transparency and ensuring parents are informed and engaged in their child’s learning.